There are only five things you need to do to stop stress eating.

 Courage is a kind of salvation.

 If your body needs energy, there is just no replacing food.
-You can distract yourself and delay eating for only so long before hangry sets in.
+You can distract yourself and delay eating for so long before hangry sets in.

 Which leads to…